Call for the Best Deals : 0800 098 8877

 Why Grow Winter Radishes Now?

 Botanically, they are bred to mature more slowly and withstand lower light levels.
-They produce much larger roots—sometimes the size of turnips or long carrots—and have a denser texture that stores incredibly well.
+They produce much larger roots, sometimes the size of turnips or long carrots.
+The denser texture stores incredibly well.
+If you are already growing in a greenhouse in winter, radishes are an easy addition.

 The Flavour Profile

 By planting in December, you are utilising "dead time" in your garden.
-It’s a fantastic way to keep your soil active and ensures you have fresh produce right when supermarket prices for fresh veg start to climb in late winter.
+It keeps your soil active.
+You get fresh produce when supermarket veg prices climb in late winter.

 Essential Equipment: Protecting Your Crop

-I'll be honest with you—you cannot simply scatter seeds into soggy, frozen lawn in December and expect a miracle.
+I will be honest with you.
+You cannot simply scatter seeds into soggy, frozen ground in December and expect a miracle.
 To succeed with a December sowing, you need to create a microclimate.

 The Cold Frame Advantage

 For winter radishes, a cold frame is arguably your best friend.
-These low structures sit close to the ground, warming the soil significantly and protecting seedlings from wind and snow.
-Because radishes don't grow very tall, a cold frame provides ample height.
+These low structures sit close to the ground, warming the soil and protecting seedlings from wind and snow.
+Because radishes do not grow very tall, a cold frame provides ample height.

-Glass or polycarbonate glazing traps the weak winter sun's heat, raising the internal temperature just enough to trigger germination.
-In our tests, soil inside a cold frame can be 3-5°C warmer than the ground outside—that is the difference between life and death for a seed in December.
+Glass or polycarbonate glazing traps the weak winter sun's heat.
+It raises the internal temperature just enough to trigger germination.
+In our tests, soil inside a cold frame can be 3-5°C warmer than the ground outside.
+That is the difference between life and death for a seed in December.

 Small Greenhouses

-If you don't have a cold frame, a small greenhouse is the gold standard.
-It gives you more control over ventilation (crucial for stopping damp) and allows you to work comfortably out of the rain.
-If you are growing in a larger greenhouse, you can even use cloches inside the greenhouse for a "double-glazing" effect during particularly harsh freezes in January.
+If you do not have a cold frame, a small greenhouse gives better ventilation control.
+You can also work comfortably out of the rain.
+In a larger greenhouse, use cloches inside for a "double-glazing" effect during harsh January freezes.

 Choosing the Right Variety

-- China Rose: A beautiful pink-skinned variety.
-It's slightly milder than the Black Spanish and adds great colour to winter plates.
+2. China Rose: A beautiful pink-skinned variety.
+It is slightly milder than the Black Spanish and adds great colour to winter plates.

-- Mooli (Daikon): These long white roots are popular in Asian cooking.
-They need deep soil (so dig well!), but they are surprisingly resilient to UK winters if kept frost-free.
+3. Mooli (Daikon): These long white roots are popular in Asian cooking.
+They need deep soil, so dig well.
+They are surprisingly resilient to UK winters if kept frost-free.

 Step-by-Step: Planting Your December Radishes